Should Christians Celebrate Hanukkah?

 Do you celebrate both Christmas and Hanukkah?
-Share with us your story and what your traditions are.
+Share with us your story and what your traditions are on our Facebook community.

 Lisa Strnad is an independent contractor in Christian media as a writer, marketing consultant, and public relations specialist.
 She speaks to Christian women's groups on the issues of motherhood, home schooling and raising a child with special needs.
 Lisa and her family make their home in Nashville.